ubinexus/sonic-utilities/doc/Command-Reference.md

 Besides device level warm reboot, SONiC also provides docker based warm restart.
 This feature is currently supported by following dockers: BGP, teamD,  and SWSS.
 A user can manage to restart a particular docker, with no interruption on packet forwarding and no effect on other services.
 This helps to reduce operational costs as well as development efforts.
 For example, to fix a bug in BGP routing stack, only the BGP docker image needs to be built, tested and upgraded.

 To achieve uninterrupted packet forwarding during the restarting stage and database reconciliation at the post restarting stage, warm restart enabled dockers with adjacency state machine facilitate standardized protocols.
-For example, a BGP restarting switch must have BGP "Graceful Restart" enabled, and its BGP neighbors must be "Graceful Restart Helper Capable", which are specified in [IETF RFC4724](https://tools.ietf.org/html/rfc4724).
+For example, a BGP restarting switch must have BGP "Graceful Restart" enabled, and its BGP neighbors must be "Graceful Restart Helper Capable", as specified in [IETF RFC4724](https://tools.ietf.org/html/rfc4724).

-Before warm restart BGP docker, the following BGP commands should be configured:
+Before warm restart BGP docker, the following BGP commands should be enabled, which is the default behavior in SONiC

   ```
   bgp graceful-restart
   bgp graceful-restart preserve-fw-state
   ```

-It should be aware that during a warm restart, certain BGP fast convergence feature and black hole avoidance feature should be either disabled or be set to lower preference to avoid conflicts with BGP graceful restart.
+It should be aware that during a warm restart, certain BGP fast convergence feature and black hole avoidance feature should either be disabled or be set to a lower preference to avoid conflicts with BGP graceful restart.

 For example, BGP BFD could be disabled via: